 - Enjoy free entertainment.
 Instead of paying for cable or a music subscription, look for sites and applications that offer free music and video streaming.

 - Minimize credit card use.
 To avoid temptation, keep your credit card use to a minimum.
-But if you do decide to use them, make sure you pay your bills on time or use services like Myccpay to pay for urgent bills via your credit card.

 Make the most out of personal care.
 One of the best ways to make the most out of your savings goal is to actually make a lot of compromises with regards to personal hygiene.
 A lot of elements in our day-to-day hygienic routines can actually be removed or replaced with more cost-efficient methods that won’t necessarily harm our health.